{/*

 Building your eCommerce website can seem intimidating, but you need your customers to find your online store.
 And that brings us to SEO.
 Learn the tips to rank your eStore faster

-Now, there is an estimated 12-24 million e-commerce sites around the world.
+Now, there are an estimated 12-24 million e-commerce sites worldwide.
 If these numbers make you giddy, do not worry.
-Only 1 million of these sites are making $1000/year, signifying a massive growth room.
+Only 1 million of these sites generate $ 1,000/year, signifying a massive growth opportunity.
 When you decide to sell products or services online, you are probably left with two options.

 Either to sell on a marketplace or to create your own website/store.
 If you are reading this, we assume you have chosen the latter one, and we appreciate you.
 Launching a WooCommerce store is your first step to success.
-In this blog, we will make you take the next steps to reach your business goal.
+In this blog, we will help you take the following steps to reach your business goal.

 First things first, why do you even need SEO for your business?

-You could have the best user interface and state-of-the-art products with an appealing colour palette and beautiful fonts.
-But, if you are not showing up yourselves, how do potential customers know you exist?
+You could have the best user interface and state-of-the-art products with an appealing color palette and beautiful fonts.
+But if you are not showing up yourself, how will potential customers know you exist?

 Right?

-No business can stand without a strong backbone, and that backbone is called SEO.
+No business can survive without a strong backbone, and that backbone is SEO.
 In today's competitive and convenience-focused community, customers no longer prefer to dress up and step out to get the essentials.
-Instead, customers want to sit on the couch and shop from their homes, making e-commerce a highly flexible business and buyer solution.
+Instead, they want to sit on the couch and shop from their homes, making e-commerce a highly flexible business and buyer solution.

 Here are some tricks you can use to help your site rank higher in the SERPs and make more sales.